 - To utilize the Center for Young Children as a laboratory for conducting research and developing innovative and effective educational programs for children aged 3-5 years.

-- To utilize the Maryland Assessment Research Center for Education Success (MARCES) and the Center for Integrated Latent Variable Research (CILVR) for conducting research and providing psychometric and statistical services.
+- To utilize the Maryland Assessment Research Center (MARC) and the Center for Integrated Latent Variable Research (CILVR) for conducting research and providing psychometric and statistical services.

 - To provide programs of study as outreach to particular educational, administrative, and research communities.